-"Penelope Clearwater," she said the first name that came to mind, and sounded rather terrified.
+"Penelope Clearwater," she said the first name that came to mind and sounded rather terrified.
 Penelope Clearwater was a blonde haired Ravenclaw girl.
 It fitted, since Hermione had changed her hair colour to blonde.
 But attempting to lie her way out of trouble seemed like an impossible feat at that moment.

 "Half-blood," Hermione said shakily.

 "Keep checking the tent!
 Search everything!"
 Greyback roared, and the man hurried back into the tent again, searching every inch of it for something valuable.
-Harry heard the sounds of parchment being rolled over and realized they were searching for Hermione's stolen name.
+Harry heard the sounds of parchment being rolled over and realised they were searching for Hermione's stolen name.

-"So, thought you'd just go camping alone, and use the Dark Lord's name just to see what would happen, eh?"
+"So, thought you'd just go camping alone and use the Dark Lord's name just to see what would happen, eh?"
 Greyback mocked, getting sniggers from the snatchers.

 "Searched for your name missy, and it seems Penelope Clearwater is in her last year of Hogwarts as we speak.
 So who the hell are you?" he shouted.
-Harry's heart thumped harder and harder, and Hermione began to panic - what on earth was she going to say?
+Harry's heart thumped harder and harder and Hermione began to panic, what on earth was she going to say?
 The snatchers were waiting impatiently, but she couldn't think of an answer.

 "Hey!
 Look what I've found!" said the man happily, showing them the sword and reading the prophet.